signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 );
 ```

-It is worth the notice, that the log correlation also works if `ILogger` wrapps
+> Log correlation also works when `ILogger` is wrapping
-any other supported logger.
+any of the other supported loggers.

 Find samples here: [MicrosoftExtensionsExample](../tracer/samples/AutomaticTraceIdInjection/MicrosoftExtensionsExample).